 What we recognise is the constant pressure to get things done.

 To be active.
-There’s always something else that needs to be done.
+Something else always needs doing.

-And you can quickly find as a small business owner, you’re busy with things that aren’t actually that important.
-That don’t contribute to your goal.
-If you’ve actually defined a goal.
-Or are off-brand.
-If you’ve actually defined your brand identity.
+And you can quickly find as a small business owner, you’re busy with things which aren’t that important.
+Which don’t contribute to your goal, if you’ve actually defined one.
+Or which are off-brand, if you’ve actually defined your brand identity.

 It felt indulgent to take the time to reflect back on our first 3 months of operation.
 But it helped us recognise how far we’d come in a short time.